Commercial Real Estate Loan Rates 2021

 Conventional Bank Loan

 The SBA is not the only organization that backs or provides commercial real estate loans.
-Instead, many commercial lenders, including JP Chase and Bank of America, offer commercial loans to qualified borrowers.
+Instead, many commercial lenders, including JPMorgan Chase and Bank of America, offer commercial loans to qualified borrowers.

 Loan requirements, restrictions, and commercial real estate loan rates often vary based on the lender, and therefore it’s best to refer directly to a prospective lender for loan specifics.

-Typically, borrowers can expect loan rates similar to those of an SBA 7(a) loan, with variable rates typically falling between 5% and 7% at the time of publication.
-However, it should be noted that average or below average credit can increase commercial loan interest rates, and conventional bank loans are not held to the same limits set by the SBA.
+Typically, borrowers can expect loan rates similar to those of an SBA 7(a) loan, with variable rates typically falling between 3% and 6.25% at the time of publication.
+However, it should be noted that average or below-average credit can increase commercial loan interest rates, and conventional bank loans are not held to the same limits set by the SBA.

 Average Commercial Loan Rates

 Commercial real estate loan rates are complex and depend on numerous factors.
-Average commercial loan rates, therefore, can fluctuate.
+Average commercial loan rates, therefore, can fluctuate, so check for the most up-to-date numbers.
+The following are updated as of March 2021.

-That said, SBA borrowers can generally expect rates between 3.91% and 4.25% for 504 loans and 7.75% to 10.25% for 7(a) loans.
-And, as mentioned above, conventional bank loans typically carry rates between 5% and 7%, though these rates are not capped and therefore some borrowers will receive commercial real estate loan rates that exceed 7%.
+And, as mentioned above, conventional bank loans currently carry rates between 3% and 6.25%, though these rates are not capped and therefore some borrowers will receive commercial real estate loan rates that exceed these numbers, based on their qualifications.

 To determine the LTV, lenders divide the requested loan amount by either the property’s purchase price or the appraised value, whichever is lower.